-The programme of site inspections by the Group Health, Safety & Environment team will continue for 2023 to ensure modern slavery awareness on development sites.
-As part of their routine programme of site inspections, the Group Health, Safety & Environment team will perform checks to ensure modern slavery awareness and reporting signage is in place on development sites, and spot check awareness with site operatives.
+The programme of site inspections by the Group Health, Safety & Environment team will continue for 2024 to ensure modern slavery awareness on development sites.
+As part of their routine programme of site inspections, the Group Health, Safety & Environment team will perform checks to ensure modern slavery awareness and reporting signage is in place on development sites, and spot check awareness with site operatives through worker interviews.